 THE LAW AND YOU:

-Recent Rulings from the Courts Affecting HPERD Professionals: Coach-on-Athlete-Abuse
+Recent Rulings from the Courts Affecting HPERD Professionals: Was it Ready for the Marketplace?

 — Tonya L. Sawyer